Hackerberg43/openremote/ui/component/or-live-chart/README.md

    - The previous value if no events received within the interval (gap filling)
    - Only the last event if multiple events received within the interval
 4. **Moving Window**: Maintains a sliding time window, removing old data points as new ones are added
-5. **Additional Attributes**: Monitors up to 3 additional attributes with real-time threshold checking and status indicators using dedicated sub-components for optimal performance
+5. **Additional Attributes**: Monitors up to 6 additional attributes (3 string + 3 numeric) in a 2x3 grid with real-time status checking and indicators using dedicated sub-components for optimal performance

 ## Data Flow